tabcreativestudio/policies/privacy.md

 ### Information Collected Automatically
 - **Location Data**: With your permission, we collect your location to show nearby thrift stores.
 This data is used only while the app is in use and is not stored on our servers.
-- **Usage Data**: We track scan counts to enforce daily limits and improve our service.
+- **Usage Data**: We track scan counts to improve our service.

 ### Camera Access
 We request camera access solely to photograph clothing items for scanning and identification.
 Photos are processed to provide price estimates and are not stored permanently on our servers.

+### Photo Library Access
+With your permission, the app can save scanned item photos to your device's photo library.
+This is used solely to help you create resale listings on platforms like Depop and eBay.
+We do not access or read your existing photo library.

 ## How We Use Your Information